-- Updated and maintained internal controls; - Provided cash management and treasury functions; - Faciliated bill payments; - Provided monthly bookkeeping; - Reviewed vendor invoices and documentation in support of cash disbursements; - Provided accounting research and consultations on various accounting, financial reporting and tax matters; - Addressed not-for-profit tax and accounting considerations; - Prepared tax returns; - Addressed various accounting, financial reporting and operating inquiries from the Participants; - Developed and maintained quarterly and annual operating and financial budgets, including budget to actual fluctuation analyses; - Supported compliance with the CAT NMS Plan; - Worked with and provided support to the Operating Committee and various CAT working groups; - Prepared monthly, quarterly and annual financial statements; - Supported the annual financial statement audit by an independent auditor; and - Reviewed historical costs from inception.
+Updated and maintained internal controls; Provided cash management and

+• Faciliated [sic] bill payments;

+Provided monthly bookkeeping;

+Reviewed vendor invoices and documentation in support of cash disbursements;

+• Provided accounting research and consultations on various accounting, financial reporting and tax matters;

+• Addressed various accounting, financial reporting and operating inquiries from the Participants;

+• Developed and maintained quarterly and annual operating and financial budgets, including budget to actual fluctuation analyses;

+• Worked with and provided support to the Operating Committee and various CAT working groups;

+• Supported the annual financial statement audit by an independent auditor; and

+• Reviewed historical costs from inception.

 Accounting Firm: Grant Thornton.
 CAT LLC continued to employ the accounting firm Grant Thornton during FAM Period 2 based on, among other things, its expertise and cumulative knowledge of CAT LLC.
 CAT LLC continued to believe that Grant Thornton was well qualified for its role and its fee rates were in line with with market rates for these accounting services.
 The fees for these services during FAM Period 2 were paid by CAT LLC to Grant Thornton.
-During

-FAM Period 2, Grant Thornton performed a financial statement audit for CAT LLC as an independent accounting firm.
+During FAM Period 2, Grant Thornton performed a financial statement audit for CAT LLC as an independent accounting firm.